11ty/11ty-website/src/docs/filters.md

 ---
 # Filters

-A filter is a function which can be used within templating syntax to transform data into a more presentable format.
+A <dfn>filter</dfn> is a function which can be used within templating syntax to transform data into a more presentable format.
 Filters are typically designed to be chained, so that the value returned from one filter is piped into the next filter.

 Various template engines can be extended with custom filters to modify content.
 Here are a few examples: